Security

 No single mitigation is sufficient.
 A production MCP deployment layers defenses:

-2. Gateway enforcement (Veto) — Policy-based tool authorization, argument inspection, rate limiting, and approval gates on every call.
+2. Gateway enforcement (Veto): Policy-based tool authorization, argument inspection, rate limiting, and approval gates on governed calls.

 The Veto MCP Gateway is a single package that sits in front of all your MCP servers.
 Install it, point it at your policy, and replace your direct MCP server configs with the gateway endpoint.
-Your agent keeps working exactly as before, but every tool call is now authorized, logged, and auditable.
+Your agent keeps its existing MCP client shape, but each governed tool call is now authorized, logged, and auditable.

-Start free to add a policy layer to your MCP servers, or read the MCP integration guide for step-by-step setup.
+Sign up to add a policy layer to your MCP servers, or read the MCP integration guide for the setup path.

 Related posts